covcom/205CDE/03 Introduction to HTML5/README.md

 2. Generate two additional rows where each row should have a multi-column cell (use `colspan` attribute):

     - Main usage: home computing (for all computers, a single cell should span over four columns)
-    - Killer game: Jet Set Willy (for Commodore 64 and ZX Spectum, in a merged cell covering two colums), Jelly Monsters (for VIC-20), and  Armoured Assault for Spectravideo.
+    - Killer game: Jet Set Willy (for Commodore 64 and ZX Spectrum, in a merged cell covering two columns), Jelly Monsters (for VIC-20), and  Armoured Assault for Spectravideo.

 ## New features, semantic elements

-Two benefits of using HTML5 are easier inclusion of multimedia content and better semantic markup possibilities for the content.
+Two benefits of using HTML5 are the easier inclusion of multimedia content and better semantic markup possibilities for the content.

 ### Audio and video ###

-Inclusion of audio and video files is easy.
+The inclusion of audio and video files is easy.
 In the lab's `assets` folder, there is a sample public domain audio clip.
 Download to you computer and then upload to your own `assets` folder (create it first).

 The audio file can then be included in a web page by adding the following HTML5 code: